Amazing Stories: 1970s

 When White took over as editor, Amazing's circulation was about 38,500, only about 4% of which were subscribers (as opposed to newsstand sales).
 This was a very low ebb for subscriptions; Analog, by comparison, sold about 35% of its circulation through subscriptions.
 Cohen's wife mailed out the subscription copies from home, and Cohen had never tried to increase the subscriber base as this would have increased the burden on his wife.
 White worked hard to increase the circulation despite Cohen's lack of support, but met with limited success.
 One of his first changes was to reduce the typeface to increase the amount of fiction in the magazine.
-To pay for this he increased the price of both Fantastic and Amazing to 60 cents, but this had a strong negative effect on circulation, which fell about 10% from 1969 to 1970.Ashley, Gateways, p.
-480.
+To pay for this he increased the price of both Fantastic and Amazing to 60 cents, but this had a strong negative effect on circulation, which fell about 10% from 1969 to 1970.

 In 1972, White changed the title to Amazing Science Fiction, distancing the magazine slightly from some of the pulp connotations of "Amazing Stories".
 White worked at a low wage, and his friends often read manuscripts for free, but despite his efforts the circulation continued to fall.
 From near 40,000 when White joined the magazine, the circulation fell to about 23,000 in October 1975.
 White was unwilling to continue with the very limited financial backing that Cohen provided, and he resigned in 1975.
 Cohen was able to convince White to remain; White promised to stay for one more year, but in the event remained as editor until late 1978.